-For the purpose of the statement of cash flows, cash and cash equivalent consists cash in investments account and murabaha deposits with an original maturity of less than three months at the date of acquisition.
-Cash and cash equivalents are carried at amortized cost in the statement of financial position.
+For the purpose of the statement of cash flows, cash and balances consist cash in investments account and Murabaha deposits with an original maturity of less than three months at the date of acquisition.
+Cash and balances are carried at amortized cost in the statement of financial position.